Goutam Ghose: Early life

 Goutam Ghose was born on 24 July 1950 in Calcutta, India to Santana and Prof. Himangshu Kumar Ghose.
 His kindergarten days began at the St John's Diocesan School (now an all-girls school).
 He studied there till class 4 and then moved to the neighboring Cathedral Missionary Boys' School.
 He graduated from the University of Calcutta.

 Career

 He started making documentaries in 1973.
 Took active part in group theatre movement in Calcutta.
 Also dedicated some time as a Photojournalist.
-Made his first documentary– New Earth in 1973 followed by Hungry Autumn.
+Made his first documentary, New Earth, in 1973 followed by Hungry Autumn.
 Since then, he has made a number of feature films and documentaries.
-Ghose was greatly influenced by the movies of Akira Kurosawa, Satyajit Ray, Ritwik Ghatak, Rajen Tarafdar, Mrinal Sen and Ajoy Kar who had heralded a new era in Bengali movie through his works.
+Ghose was greatly influenced by the movies of Akira Kurosawa' Homage, Satyajit Ray's adventure film, Ritwik Ghatak's hyperlink cinema, Rajen Tarafdar's partition of India in film, Mrinal Sen's New Indian Cinema, and Ajoy Kar's social realism, who had heralded a new era in Bengali movie through his works.

 His most successful films were Antarjali Jatra, Padma Nadir Majhi, Abar Aranye, Kaalbela, Shankhachil and Moner Manush.
-He becomes limelight for those Movie.
+He came into limelight for these films.